kindelia-archive/Kindelia/README.md

 crypto-currencies would be destroyed by sufficiently powerful quantum computers, in Litereum, users can simply opt to use quantum-resistant signatures.

-### Example: a currency

-In order to implement stateful applications, bonds are granted the power to rebind other static bonds that they own.
-A currency can, thus, be implemented by deploying a map of balances that is mutated by its bond.
+### Sending tokens

+Once we have accounts and a currency, sending a token is simply a matter of including a signed `eval` transaction in a block:

 ```
-type CatCoin.Command {
+eval {
-  mint{amount: #word}
-  send{amount: #word, to: #word}
+  Bob(send_cat_tokens{@Alice, 50000, 100, "<Bob's sig>"})
 }

-bond CatCoin.balances() : Map {
-  Map.empty
-} @CatCoin

-CatCoin(command: CatCoin.Command): #word {
-  case command {
-    mint:
-      bind CatCoin.balances {
-        Map.set(CatCoin.balances(), $caller, command.amount)
-      }
-      #0
-    }
-    send:
-      (...)
-  }
-}
 ```

-The block above defines a bond named `CatCoin.balances`, which is just a map of balances (initially empty), and another bond named `CatCoin`, which is a function.
-When `CatCoin` is called with the "mint" command, it redefines the `CatCoin.balances` bond with the updated balances.
+Bob would write this transaction, sign it, serialize and send to miners, which would be incentived include it in a block, in order to collect fees.
+Once mined, this transaction would call Bob's contract, which would check his signature.
+If correct, it would call the CatCoin contract, sending 50000 cat tokens to Alice, and leaving 100 cat tokens as miner fees.

 Litereum's Execution Environment
 --------------------------------

 Litereum's execution environment is based on a core expression language that is pure, low-order and functional.
-It features algebraic datatypes and 64-bit unsigned integers.
+It features algebraic datatypes, 64-bit unsigned integers and effects.
 It doesn't feature high-order functions.
 That limitation is necessary for strong confluence (i.e., to have a cost model that doesn't depend on the evaluation strategy).
 It does, though, feature branching (via pattern-matching) and recursive functions, which make it expressive and Turing complete.

-### Expressions
+### Terms

-A Litereum expression, or term, is defined by a syntax tree with 8 constructors.
+A Litereum expression, or term, is defined by a syntax tree with the following
-A term can be either:
+constructors:

 - A variable, holding its name.